Antonio Bassolino

 Antonio Bassolino, Cavaliere di Gran Croce OMRI (born 20 March 1947) is an Italian politician.
-He has been President of the Campania region from 2000 to 2010 and Mayor of Naples from 1993 to 2000.
+He was the president of Campania from 2000 to 2010 and the mayor of Naples from 1993 to 2000.

 Biography

 Bassolino was born in Afragola, Campania.
-At 17, he entered the Italian Communist Youth Federation, and in 1970 became a member of the regional council for the Italian Communist Party (PCI), and, the following year, secretary of the party section in Avellino.
-He held the latter position until 1975, when he became regional secretary for the PCI; from 1972, he was member of the party's national committee.
+At 17, he entered the Italian Communist Youth Federation, and in 1970 he became a member of the regional council for the Italian Communist Party (PCI), and, the following year, secretary of the party section in Avellino.
+He held the latter position until 1975, when he became regional secretary for the PCI; from 1972, he was a member of the party's national committee.

 Deputy

-In 1987, he was elected to the Italian Chamber of Deputies in the college of Catanzaro, becoming president of the Parliament media committee in 1990.
+In 1987, he was elected to the Italian Chamber of Deputies in the College of Catanzaro, becoming president of the Parliament media committee in 1990.

 In the process leading to the split-up of the PCI into the Democratic Party of the Left (PDS) and the Party of the Communist Refoundation (PRC), Bassolino represented the moderate wing that sought mediation.
 Eventually, he joined the PDS.

 Mayor and minister

 In 1992, he was reelected to the Chamber, and, in 1993, he was sent to Naples to reform the local section of PDS — which had been involved in the Tangentopoli bribing scandal.
 There he gained fame as a "hardman," a reputation which surfaced during the subsequent election for mayor, which he won by defeating the right-wing candidate, Alessandra Mussolini.

 Bassolino's years as mayor of Naples are generally viewed as a period of civil, economical and social renaissance for the city.
-In 1997 he was reelected, this time with the 72.9% of the votes.
+In 1997, he was reelected, this time with 72.9% of the votes.
 In October 1998, Premier Massimo D'Alema nominated him Minister of Welfare; however, after the assassination of his advisor Massimo D'Antona in October 1999, Bassolino resigned in order to focus his activities on Naples.